Tropical fish have risen in popularity over the last few years because of their striking appearance and playful personalities.

 Even though classifying most fish in Characiformes is a challenging task, Ember Tetras can easily be distinguished by their bright, fiery appearance.
 They are active yet very peaceful fish.
 They are not a demanding fish when it comes to keeping either, partially due to the size.

 It doesn’t matter how much experience you have with fishkeeping – they are a great choice for anyone.

-Ember Tetra come from a very forested and green region.
+Ember Tetra comes from a very forested and green region.
 This abundance of plants has been a major influence on their behavior.
-Plants, logs and drifting wood usually serve as safe spots or breeding grounds in the wild.
+Plants, logs, and drifting wood usually serve as safe spots or breeding grounds in the wild.

 Despite their size, these species are not timid.

-In fact, they are active, fast swimmers and quite playful.
+In fact, they are active, fast swimmers, and quite playful.
 They can be found swimming through plants or hiding in them.
-You are also more likely to find them in the middle section of the tank (they rarely swim close to bottom).
+You are also more likely to find them in the middle section of the tank (they rarely swim close to the bottom).

 Even though Ember Tetras are active and not easily scared, they still require some time to adapt to a new tank.
 During that time you can expect fish to act strange or be overly cautious.